ruplisso/genaiops-exercises2/README.md

  - Learn about evaluations
  - Evaluate prompt against model endpoint of your choice.
  - Evaluate and compare different models on same dataset and evaluation methods.
+ - Instrument your applications to trace GenAI end-to-end workflow

 ### Samples